-In this episode, we’re speaking with Lee Dal Pra, a Chicago based Social Worker and Courtney Wells, a Chicago based Psychologist.
+In this episode, we’re speaking with Lee Wells, a Chicago based Social Worker and Courtney Wells, a Chicago based Psychologist.
 Both Lee and Courtney are working in private practice and wrestling with how to Lean In to charging premium fees and building generational wealth, while simultaneously contending with the messages that in order for Queer people and BIPOC people to deserve wealth, they have to work ten times harder AND focus on giving back to the community, ultimately sacrificing their own well being.

 Why is it that we demand Queer people and BIPOC people do their own work to build wealth and make up for social injustice while also solving problems of mental health in society?
 Whooftah.
 We’ll take it up in this episode.